CodeJeffreyG/workingPFV/README.md

 # Pathfinding Visualizer

-Pathfinding Visualizer is a web application that visualizes the process of finding the shortest path between a start node and an end node on a grid.
+Pathfinding Visualizer is a web application that visually represents the process of finding the shortest path between a start node and an end node on a grid.
 The grid is made up of rows and columns, and each cell on the grid represents a node.
 Each node can be of different types, indicated by different colors on the UI.
 For example, `isWall: true` makes the node black.

-Currently, the only available algorithm for finding the shortest path is Depth-First Search (DFS).
+Currently, the available algorithm for finding the shortest path is Depth-First Search (DFS).
 Other algorithms, such as Breadth-First Search (BFS), will be added soon.

 ## Installation
 To run the application locally, you'll need to have Node.js and npm installed on your machine.
 Once you've installed Node.js, follow these steps: